hoodunit/purescript-payload/README.md

 ```

 Payload will helpfully fail to compile if an endpoint was defined in the spec but no corresponding handler was provided when starting the server.
 A handler is just an asynchronous function taking in a Record of the request parameters defined in the spec: in this case just a `params` field with the `id` param of type `Int`.
 URL parameters, query parameters, and bodies defined in the spec are automatically decoded into typed values and merged into the fields `params`, `query`, and `body`, respectively, of the handler payload.
 The returned `User` value is also automatically encoded to JSON.

+You can also use a spec to derive a Payload client for calling the API.
+See the [client docs](#client) for more information about Payload clients.

 Specs can also be hierarchical: